- LSAT PREP

 There are loads of LSAT prep books.
 Each series will have its own strategy for how to best prepare for the LSAT.
 The more effective self-study programs will have well-researched and proven test-taking strategies and will provide clear explanations for the logic behind the correct answers to the practice questions.
 So which prep book series is the best?
 That is a matter of opinion.
 It is a good idea to spend time at a bookstore or online comparing LSAT prep books.
 However, there are a few things to look for.

-There are 3 scored, multiple-choice sections in the LSAT: reading comprehension, analytical reasoning and logical reasoning.
-To do well on the LSAT you must understand each of these 3 question types and be able to identify the attributes of a correct answer for each of these question types.
+There are 3 scored, multiple-choice sections in the LSAT: Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
+To do well on the LSAT you must understand each of these 3 question types and be able to identify the attributes of a correct answer for each type.
 Find the LSAT prep book series that is able to best explain this in a detailed, step-by-step manner, to YOUR satisfaction.

 In addition, your materials should include 25-30 released LSAT exams.
-The test prep books make include some.
-All are available from LSAC.org.
+The test prep books may include some.
+All are available from LSAC.org through its $99 LSAT PrepTest Plus service.

 Finally, a more interactive program such as Manhattan LSAT’s LSAT Interact can simulate the live classroom experience in the sense that your teacher’s responses are tailored to yours.
 It is worth taking advantage of such innovations in testprep technology to simulate as close to a live classroom experience as possible.